 (2010) (/U.K./Morocco) Tatiana Maslany, Andrew Buchan, Peter Capaldi, Obi Albili, Frances Barber, Neil Dudgeon, Jack Shepherd, Al Weaver, Vincent Ragan, Art Malik.....Story of the months leading up to the birth of Jesus, dramatizing and inter-cutting the concurrent stories of Mary & Joseph (Maslany & Buchan), the magi who set out to witness the event, and a lowly shepherd struggling to pay his taxes.
 Made-for-TV telling of the tale goes for a low-key, modernist style in terms of performances and scenes -- allowing for some genuine charm and humour (Buchan and Maslany may be among the most likeable dramatizations of the characters).
 But, without being facetious, it is in service of a story that, well, you know how it ends.
 As such, though it has some engaging, well acted scenes...it can also feel a bit padded and stretched at times, struggling to justify the running time, and maybe a bit too low key.
 Supposedly shot over two years...which might explain why some scenes seem authentic, benefitting from Moroccan locations, and others kind of cheap, with obvious sets and costumes.
-Top-billed Maslany is Canadian...but she's the only Canadian in a significant role (Matthew Deslippe has a bit part as an inn keeper). sc: Tony Jordan. dir: Coky Giedroyc.
+Top-billed Maslany is Canadian...but she's the only Canadian in a significant role (Matthew Deslippe has a bit part as an inn keeper).
+A previous take on similiar material was 1979's Mary and Joseph. sc: Tony Jordan. dir: Coky Giedroyc.
 90 min.

 THE NATURE OF NICHOLAS